awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

    ```

    Note the following points:
    + The query specifies `ROW FORMAT DELIMITED` and omits specifying a SerDe\.
-This means that the query uses the [LazySimpleSerDe for CSV, TSV, and Custom\-Delimited Files](lazy-simple-serde.md)\.
+This means that the query uses the [LazySimpleSerDe for CSV, TSV, and custom\-delimited files](lazy-simple-serde.md)\.
 In this query, fields are terminated by a space\.
    + The `PARTITIONED BY` clause uses the `date` type\.
 This makes it possible to use mathematical operators in queries to select what's older or newer than a certain date\.
 **Note**
 Because `date` is a reserved keyword in DDL statements, it is escaped by backtick characters\.
-For more information, see [Reserved Keywords](reserved-words.md)\.
+For more information, see [Reserved keywords](reserved-words.md)\.
    + For a VPC flow log with a custom format, modify the fields to match the fields that you specified when you created the flow log\.

 1. Modify the `LOCATION 's3://DOC-EXAMPLE-BUCKET/prefix/AWSLogs/{account_id}/vpcflowlogs/{region_code}/'` to point to the Amazon S3 bucket that contains your log data\.